 25 teaspoons of sugar in some Starbucks drinks

-25 teaspoons of sugar in the sweetest Starbucks drinks is nearly three times as sweet as a 12-ounce can of regular Coca Cola, which contains nine teaspoons of sugar and a bit less than 150 calories, according to the website Sugar Stacks, which has the sugar, carb and calorie count of just about every snack food and drink you can think of.
+25 teaspoons of sugar in the sweetest Starbucks drinks is nearly three times as sweet as a 12-ounce can of regular Coca Cola, which contains nine teaspoons of sugar and a bit less than 150 calories.

-Either way – Starbucks or Coke, Big Gulp or Red Bull – it’s as much or more than three times the maximum adult daily intake recommended by the American Heart Association in a single drink.
+Whatever you drink Starbucks or Coke, Big Gulp or Red Bull – be aware that it’s as much or more than three times the maximum adult daily intake of sugar recommended by the American Heart Association in a single drink.

 The World Health Organization has suggested cutting in half the current recommended sugar intake for adults in half, to about 25 grams, around 6 teaspoons, of sugar for a normal weight adult a day.